Stephanie-Delicia/cs4520-assignment1/README.md

 I was able to run the app on my end and included a video (assignment4_video.mov) of how the app functions.
 So, I believe downloading the code and running it should work with Android 14.

-Overall, I believe I implemented the required functionality for the most part.
-The only exception is when the product list is saved into the database and displayed to the user again in airplane mode.
-The products are not displayed in the original order.
-This should be a quick fix, since this is due to the database returning data in the order of object ids, so I should use a different id scheme.

 ### Added files

 #### 1. APIProduct & APIService